dazuma/toys/toys/docs/guide.md

 `GreetTemplate` is available only inside the Toys file where it was defined.

-You must `include Toys::Template` if you define a template directly as a class, but you can omit it if you use the `template` directive to define the template.
+You must `include Toys::Template` if you define a template directly as a class, but you can omit it if you use the `template` directive to define the template in a block.

 Defining templates as classes is also a useful way for third-party gems to provide Toys integration.
 For example, suppose you are writing a code analysis